What Is Genioplasty?

 People typically undergo chin surgery for cosmetic reasons.
 However, some medical conditions may also require surgical intervention.

-Genioplasty can be used to alleviate obstructive sleep apnea (OSA), a sleep disorder in which breathing stops and starts repeatedly throughout the night.
+Genioplasty, when combined with lower jaw advancement, can be used to alleviate obstructive sleep apnea (OSA), a sleep disorder in which breathing stops and starts repeatedly throughout the night.
 A chin advancement procedure can pull the tissues behind the tongue forward and open up the airway, creating space for the patient to breathe freely while sleeping.

 Genioplasty can also improve lip incompetence, a condition characterised by the inability to seal the lips when at rest without straining the muscles around the mouth.
 Bringing the chin forward and vertically shortening it can create an upward push on the lower lip, reducing the lip incompetence problem.